 Although Mani had thrived under the rule of Shah Shapur, his fortunes changed dramatically after his son Bahram I ascended the throne.
 He’d emerged from among his brothers and half-brothers as ruler, with the support of Zoroastrian priest Kartir.
 Only a few years into his reign, at Kartir’s urging, Mani was imprisoned, and either died while imprisoned or was executed, shortly after.

 The faith was suppressed within the Shah’s realm.
 It also ran afoul of Roman authorities after it had seeped into some of the Empire’s larger cities.
 Emperor Diocletian famously ordered it purged from his empire (and about a year later he added Christianity to his religious hit-list).
-Manichaeism did linger within Persia, and also continued within the Roman Empire for another couple centuries.
+Manichaeism did linger within Persia, and also continued within the Roman Empire for another couple centuries, having survived Diocletian’s persecution (as had Christianity).
 But by the start of the 6th century CE it had more or less died out in Persia and had all but vanished from what was the Roman Empire by that century’s end.

 The east, however, was another story entirely.
 It slowly crept along trade routes through central Asia and eventually reached into China by the 7th century.
 It was subsequently bolstered by the conversion of the Sogdians and the Uyghur Khaganate to the west and north of China, both of which controlled parts of the most important trade route.